ps-tuebingen-courses/pl1-lecture-notes/src/12-meta-interpretation/meta-interpretation.md

 Our FAE interpreter is a meta-interpreter with respect to many features.
 For instance, it does not tell us
  - the precision of numbers, or the algorithm for addition
- - how the call stack is managed, e.g. the maximum depth of recursion supported by the interpreter
+ - how the call stack is managed, e.g., the maximum depth of recursion supported by the interpreter
  - whether/how memory management for closures works (they are objects on the heap!)

 That said, it is possible to make the FAE interpreters still more "meta".
 Here are two examples.